propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.20 - 2021-09-07 =
+* Added assigned properties counts onto the custom field grids
+* Added India, Pakistan and Saint Vincent and the Grenadines as countries
+* Added support for adding custom icons for availabilities when using Map Search add on
+* Default currency field in search form if existing cookie set and being used

 = 1.5.19 - 2021-08-17 =
 * Added New Zealand, Greece and Switzerland to list of supported countries